parimalp/awslabs_2018_2/GUI_Flow_lab.md

 - Run SW Emulation to verify the functionality of a design using a GUI flow
 - Run HW Emulation to verify the functionality of a design using a GUI flow
 - Verify functionality in hardware on an AWS F1 instance
-- Build system for hardware execution, and perform profile and application timeline analysis on AWS F1
+- Build system for hardware execution, and perform profile and application timeline analysis on the AWS F1 instance

 ## Steps